alexghergh/zsh-cheatsheet/README.md

 [A nice graph illustrating Bash's and Zsh's startup files]: https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html#implementation
 [A great answer on StachExchange on what each file should contain]: https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout

+### 4. Commands and pipelines

-### 4. Simple commands and pipelines
+#### Simple commands and pipelines

 A `simple command` is a word (the actual command) followed by additional parameters, separated by whitespace.
 If parameter assignments preced the command, these modify the environment in which the command in running.
-It's important to note that commands (careful, commands that are **not** builtins) run in a sub-shell, with a different environment from the parent shell.
+It's important to note that commands (careful, commands that are **not** builtins) run in a subshell, with a different environment from the parent shell.
 The value of a simple command is its exit status, or 128 plus the signal number if it was terminated by a signal.